Srinivasa314/calcite/docs/part2.md

 NOTE:
 Since the plugin is cached in .deno_plugins the new built plugin will not be used so delete the cached plugin

+Calcite uses serde_json for serializing and deserializing so any type that implements Serialize and Deserialize traits of serde can be used.

 ## ArrayBuffer
 To modify javascript/typescript arrays you must use Int32Array, Float64Array ,etc.
 Let us create a function to sort an array of numbers.